dunnbro/pagination/README.md

 # Pagination

-v2.0.1
+v2.0.0

-Splits a long piece of writing into sections and adds sequential navigation for first, last, next, and previous sections.
+Takes a collections of elements and allows them to be viewed one at a time, with sequential navigation for the first, last, next, and previous element.

 ## Usage
 i.
-Put the entire piece of writing in a container <div>, and each section of it in a separate <div> within the container.
+Put the entire piece of writing in a container `<div>`, and each section of it in a separate `<div>` within the container.
 See the [demo](/demo/index.html) for an example of how to set this up.

 ii.
 Include jQuery and paginate.js.